 The Data Client gains access to S-100 based encrypted products by supplying their user permit to the Data Server.
 This enables the Data Server to issue Data Permits specific to the Data Client’s user permit.
 Since the user permit contains the manufacturers unique M_ID this can be used by Data Servers to identify which M_KEY to use to decrypt the hardware ID in the user permit.
 The M_ID is the last six characters of the user permit.
 A list of the manufacturer M_KEY and M_ID values is issued and updated by the SA to all Data Servers subscribing to the scheme.
 This list will be updated periodically as new OEMs join the scheme.

 Definition of user permit

-The user permit is 28 46 characters long and must be written as ASCII text with the following mandatory format and field lengths:
+The user permit is 46 characters long and must be written as ASCII text with the following mandatory encoding format and field lengths:

 Table 15-3 – User permit field structure